Grow food year-round in Florida with a site built around a few strong pillars, a calm beginner path, and practical Florida-specific guidance.

 Florida Plant Directory

-A growing library of plant field guides written for Florida conditions, with an emphasis on survival, recovery, and practical use in small yards.
+A growing library of plant field guides written for Florida conditions, with an emphasis on survival, recovery, practical use in small yards, and a growing mix of Florida native options.

 Have a question about food forests, edible landscaping, plant choice, or Florida growing strategy?
 The AI Advisor can help you navigate the guides on this site and answer questions grounded in the published content.